chipsalliance/chisel/docs/src/explanations/Documentation-of-functions.md

 ChiselStage.emitVerilog(new Wrapper)
 ```
 ### Conclusion:
-When '<>' was used to assign a wire with an unknown direction "tmp" to DontCare, the following error message appeared.
+When `<>` was used to assign the unidrectioned wire `tmp` to DontCare, we got an error.
-But when ":=" was used to assign the wire to DontCare, No errors came up.
+But when `:=` was used to assign the wire to DontCare, no errors will occur.

+Thus, when assigning DontCare to a wire, always use `:=`.

 ##  Concept 4: You can use <> or := to assign DontCare to directioned things (IOs)